Joseph Stannard Antiques offers impeccable French Country imports and a “savvy classic” line from the owner/artist himself.

 The Norfolk Land Trust (“NLT”), an all volunteer organization, was created in 1982 to encourage the preservation of natural heritage and open space in Norfolk, Connecticut.
 Their resources include pristine water courses, beautiful wetlands, meadows and woodlands, and the plants and animals whose habitat it is.
 NLT is interested in helping preserve tracts of land which support conservation, recreation, scenic and local historical and cultural values.
 To date NLT has protected more than 4,000 acres of open space with conservation easements.

-PO Box 363, Norfolk
+P.O.
+Box 363, Norfolk

 860-307-8380

-Strives to balance architecture with color, concept, scale, and functionality, while working with the client, architect, and tradesmen.
+Ruthann Olsson strives to balance architecture with color, concept, scale, and functionality, while working with the client, architect, and tradesmen.

-20 John Curtis Road, Norfolk
+20 John Curtis Rd., Norfolk

 860-542-5095

-Strives to balance architecture with color, concept, scale, and functionality, while working with the client, architect, and tradesmen.
+Ruthann Olsson strives to balance architecture with color, concept, scale, and functionality, while working with the client, architect, and tradesmen.

-20 John Curtis Road, Norfolk
+20 John Curtis Rd., Norfolk

 860-542-5095